 - Issue military command orders prohibiting the recruitment and use of children

 - Criminalize the recruitment and use of children

 - Release all children identified in the ranks of security forces

 - Ensure children’s reintegration into civilian life

 Advocacy efforts focus on a number of key priority areas.
 These include the delivery of comprehensive and long-term reintegration assistance for children, as well as the rights of children confronted to justice systems, both as victims and perpetrators.

-A particular advocacy initiative is the campaign “Children, Not Soldiers”, launched in March 2014 with UNICEF to end and prevent the recruitment and use of children by Government forces by the end of 2016.
+A particular advocacy initiative is the campaign “Children, Not Soldiers”, launched in 2014 with UNICEF to end and prevent the recruitment and use of children by Government forces in conflict.